Home Early

 .The Penetrations promo shot, early 1972.
 From left: Darrell Katz, Andy Curry, Becky Reed, Bud Pettit, Brad Reynolds.

-The Penetrations were a high-energy dance band whose attempts to emulate soul and rhythm-and-blues styles,
+were a high-energy dance band whose attempts to emulate soul and rhythm-and-blues styles,

-filtered through whiteness and youth, yielded rock music.
+filtered through whiteness and youth, yielded rock music,

-But one thing which distinguished us, and of which we can take pride even today,
+What distinguished us, and of which we can take pride even today,

 is the thoughtful arrangements we came up with as a group.